-County mask requirement, event size restrictions lifted
+County mask requirement, event size restrictions lifted; variant strains confirmed in Montana

 Cascade County’s case rate for the week ending March 17 is 9.6 per 100,000.